About NIA Small Business Funding

 Each year, NIA provides more than $100 million in no-strings-attached, non-dilutive funding through programs that support small businesses, including the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.

-The NIA Office of Small Business Research is looking for groundbreaking ideas in healthy aging and in Alzheimer’s disease (AD) and AD-related dementias (ADRD) research:
+The NIA Small Business Programs are looking for groundbreaking ideas in healthy aging and in Alzheimer’s disease (AD) and AD-related dementias (ADRD) research:

 - INNOVATION to support healthy aging and aging in place

 - INTERVENTIONS to help people with aging-related diseases

 - TOOLS to efficiently assess and diagnose aging-related diseases

 - TECHNOLOGY to reduce burden and improve care and services